-One day, she meets The Chairman (Ken Watanabe).
+One day, she meets the Chairman (Ken Watanabe).
 He gives her a Japanese shaved ice dessert and a handkerchief with some coins inside.
-She receives them and runs happily through a tunnel of shrine gates, filmed at Fushimi Inari Shrine, and prays to become a geisha at the Kannon-dō hall in Yoshimine-dera temple.
+She receives them and runs happily through a tunnel of shrine gates, filmed at Fushimi Inari Shrine, and prays to become a geisha at the Kannon-dō hall of Yoshimine-dera temple.

 Memoirs of a Geisha, Director: Rob Marshall (2005)